opencv/opencv/modules/contrib/doc/facerec/tutorial/facerec_gender_classification.rst

 .. image:: ../img/tutorial/gender_classification/clooney_set.png
     :align: center

 You really don't want to create the CSV file by hand.
 And you really don't want scale, rotate & translate the images manually.
 I have prepared you two Python scripts ``create_csv.py`` and ``crop_face.py``, you can find them in the ``src`` folder coming with this documentation.
-You'll see how to use them in the :ref:`appendix`.
+You'll see how to use them in the :ref:`appendixfgc`.

 Fisherfaces for Gender Classification
 --------------------------------------

 If you want to decide wether a person is *male* or *female*, you have to learn the discriminative features of both classes.
 The Eigenfaces method is based on the Principal Component Analysis, which is an unsupervised statistical model and not suitable for this task.
 Please see the Face Recognition tutorial for insights into the algorithms.
 The Fisherfaces instead yields a class-specific linear projection, so it is much better suited for the gender classification task. `http://www.bytefish.de/blog/gender_classification <http://www.bytefish.de/blog/gender_classification>`_  shows the recongition rate of the Fisherfaces method for gender classification.

 The Fisherfaces method achieves a 98% recognition rate in a subject-independent cross-validation.
 A subject-independent cross-validation means *images of the person under test are never used for learning the model*.
 And could you believe it: you can simply use the facerec_fisherfaces demo, that's inlcuded in OpenCV.

 Fisherfaces in OpenCV
 ---------------------